Is a DUI a Federal Offense?/ April 18, 2012

 While there is no federal statute prohibiting DUI, there is a federal implied consent law – 18 U.S.C. § 3118 provides that any person operating a motor vehicle in the special maritime or territorial jurisdiction of the United States impliedly consents to a chemical test of their blood, breath or urine.
 If the person refuses a chemical test, then they are subject to a year suspension from operating a motor vehicle upon the special maritime or territorial jurisdiction of the U.S. This can have serious consequences for military personnel, or other federal employees who are required to regularly drive on federal land.

-If you’ve been arrested for DUI in Columbus and are facing prosecution in federal court, contact an experienced DUI Attorney at (614) 454-5010.Related Posts
+If you’ve been arrested for DUI in Columbus and are facing prosecution in federal court, you need to contact the best Columbus DUI attorney at (614) 454-5010.Related Posts